TheDaemoness/rlvnt/README.md

 [![Build Status](https://github.com/TheDaemoness/rlvnt/actions/workflows/build.yml/badge.svg)](https://github.com/TheDaemoness/rlvnt/actions)

-**rlvnt** is a tool to extract ranges of lines from text.
+**rlvnt** is a tool to extract ranges of lines from text, starting with the first line matches one of a set of "starting" patterns, and ending with one of the following:
-Its focus is on extracting lines until the last line where some condition is met.
+* The last line that matches one of the "starting" patterns.
+* The next line that matches one of the "ending" patterns.

 **rlvnt** will only fully buffer the input in worst-case scenarios.